School Garden Support & Training

 - Free Classes: Do you work at a school serving a predominately low-income community?
 We offer Community Introduction to Food Gardening classes in the fall and spring at various sites in the Austin metropolitan area.
 Contact us by phone or email for more information.

 - Volunteers: Need school garden volunteers?
-Let us know, and we will share your volunteer needs and requests with our community of SFC volunteers.
+Let us know, and we will share your volunteer needs and requests with our community.